 When is the deadline for qualifying offers?

-The deadline to receive qualifying offers is five days after the World Series ends.
-However, none of the Tribe’s free agents will receive one.
+The deadline to receive qualifying offers was five days after the World Series ended.
+However, none of the Tribe’s free agents received one.

 Which players have options?

 The Indians exercised Roberto Pérez’s $5.5 million option for 2021 and declined the options of Carlos Santana, Brad Hand and Domingo Santana.